How Vector Databases Encourage Self-Learning

 • Business Unit/Company: Within a vendor, invoices might be further grouped based on the specific department or company they originate from.
 This allows the system to identify relevant business units with greater accuracy.

 • Product/Service Classification: Similar invoices might also reveal patterns related to the types of products or services purchased.
-This can provide valuable suggestions for initial general ledger (GL) coding.
+This can provide valuable suggestions for initial general ledger coding.

 Streamlined AP Workflows